-">10% revenues from tailor made products and/or services that support military weapons
+"> 10% aggregated revenues from manufacturing military weapons systems and/or integral, tailor-made components of these weapons and from tailor made products and/or services that support military weapons.

 The securities that fulfil the conditions above are screened for their ESG scores, sourced from Sustainalytics ESG Rating dataset.
 Securities with no ESG scores are not eligible and will not be considered for selection.